showrab/WLED/readme.md

   </p>

-# Welcome to my project WLED! ✨
+# Welcome to WLED! ✨
 A fast and feature-rich implementation of an ESP8266/ESP32 webserver to control NeoPixel (WS2812B, WS2811, SK6812) LEDs or also SPI based chipsets like the WS2801 and APA102!

 ## ⚙️ Features